OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).

 ## Testing the Purposes of Keys (MSTG-CRYPTO-5)

-### Overview

-This test case focuses on verification of purpose and reusage of the same cryptographic keys.
-The following checks should be performed:

-- identify all instances where cryptography is used
-- identify the purpose of the cryptographic material (to protect data in use, in transit or at rest)
-- identify type of cryptography
-- verify if cryptography is used according to its purpose

 ### Static Analysis